OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Introduction

 OSINT provides unique advantages for a student team doing vulnerability assessments.
 Dealing with publicly available data is a lower risk for both the students and the target businesses; this passive, “zero-touch” approach minimizes accidental damage and saves time for business owners.
 Second, the ethos of the field dictates that the process for finding, verifying, and documenting each piece of evidence must be transparent and repeatable, providing a rich learning environment for students.
-Despite the growing interest and promise of OSINT investigations \cite{hayes_open-source_2018, edwards_panning_2017, martins_generating_2022, urban_plenty_2020, riebe_values_2023}, only a few studies have focused on identifying the specific challenges involved in applying these techniques \cite{riebe_values_2023}.
+Despite the growing interest and promise of OSINT investigations \cite{hayes_open-source_2018, edwards_panning_2017, martins_generating_2022, urban_plenty_2020, riebe_values_2023}, only a few studies have taken a human-centered approach to investigate specific challenges involved in applying these techniques \cite{riebe_values_2023}.
 We address this gap by focusing on identifying and addressing the technical and collaborative challenges with OSINT tasks for vulnerability assessments in the clinic.

 OSINT investigations for cybersecurity are complex, requiring sifting through vast amounts of unstructured public data, which can be noisy, overwhelming, and time-consuming \cite{glassman2012intelligence, belghith_compete_2022, szymoniak_open_2024, tabatabaei2017osint}.
 Analysts often face difficulties in data verification due to the unreliable nature of sources and misinformation \cite{hassan2018evolution, belghith_compete_2022}.
-We argue that generative AI can be effective in addressing these challenges based on previous research on its role in narrowing the skill gap in creative and knowledge work \cite{doshi_generative_2023, suri_use_2024, wan_it_2024} and examples from OSINT practitioners and trainers like Matt Edmondson and Chris Poulter \cite{flashpoint_generative_2024, poulter_osint_2023}.
-Following a long line of CSCW research on bridging the "socio-technical gap" \cite{ackerman2000intellectual}, our study aims to effectively integrate generative AI into the workflows of the OSINT clinic and help them scale up.
+We argue that generative AI can be effective in addressing these challenges based on previous research on its role in narrowing the skill gap in creative and knowledge work \cite{doshi_generative_2023, suri_use_2024, wan_it_2024}.
+Examples from OSINT practitioners and trainers like Matt Edmondson and Chris Poulter \cite{flashpoint_generative_2024, poulter_osint_2023} also back this up.
+However, reflecting Ackerman’s ``socio-technical gap''~\cite{ackerman2000intellectual}, the technical capabilities of AI currently lag behind the nuanced social requirements of trust and confidentiality for sensitive tasks like OSINT.
+Following a growing thread of HCI and CSCW research, our study aims to effectively integrate generative AI to augment existing workflows --- in this case, those of an OSINT clinic --- and help them scale up.